zeilmannnoah/orion-import-sorter/README.md

 ## Features
 ### Sort Imports on Save
-This feature is enabled automatically.
-To disable it open your _settings.json_, and add the following property:
+This feature is disabled automatically.
+To enable it open your _settings.json_, and add the following property:

-    "orion.sortImportsOnSave": false
+    "orion.sortImportsOnSave": true

 ### Sort Selected Imports
 To use this feature press the follow keys: